Brian-T-Horner/CS5010-Assignment4/README.md

 This program supports the following commands:

-load image-path image-name: Load an image from the specified path and refer it to henceforth in the program by the given image name.
+load image-path image-name: commands.Load an image from the specified path and refer it to henceforth in the program by the given image name.

-save image-path image-name: Save the image with the given name to the specified path which should include the name of the file.
+save image-path image-name: commands.Save the image with the given name to the specified path which should include the name of the file.

 greyscale red-component image-name dest-image-name: Create a greyscale image with the red-component of the image with the given name, and refer to it henceforth in the program by the given destination name.
 Similar commands for green, blue, value, luma, intensity components should be supported.